theramiyer/blog/content/post/2011/meetin-yer-best-friend-after-over-year.md

 1. There is always this thick ice with anyone – no matter who you’re meeting – even your best friend.
 2. You gotta break it somehow; the silence kills.
 3. Try the dumbest jokes and the weirdest thing you can talk.
 You needn’t care if they laugh or not.
 Not every time is the jackhammer successful in breaking the ice at one shot.
 And some best friends are dumb – really (I’m just having a discussion now about who’s more dumb; you can never say…)
-4. Every minute with your closest buddies is special and awesome – whether there’s <b>Real Steel</b> playin on the screen in fronta you with fancy machines or just some crap-talk about servers and work.
+4. Every minute with your closest buddies is special and awesome – whether there’s *Real Steel* playin on the screen in fronta you with fancy machines or just some crap-talk about servers and work.
 Best Friends are the BEST, always :P
 5. Well, I’m buzzin’ off… sleepy *yawn*

 *nice because you did it knowing that I can’t even manage to give ya’all a massive hit on yer bums ;)